Updated: May 3

-Who's ready to go on a road trip, swim in the sea, go exploring and feel free?
+We have some great ideas for your next destination, whether you're ready to go on a road trip, swim in the sea, or just go exploring and feel free!

 If you are anything like us, and have a bad case of the travel bug, we know how much you are missing the wonderful experience of discovering new places, which is why we came up with the idea of being an Armchair Traveler!
 Here we, along with our world travel loving friends ~ Michele Karlsberg and Maggie Rizzi ~ bring you a diverse mix of travel from Europe and New England to Hawaii and Cuba, sit back, enjoy the journey and see if any of our top picks make it onto your bucket list.